huntdatacenter/docs/docs/working-in-your-lab/technical-tools/git.md

   IdentityFile ~/.ssh/git
 ```

-See GitLab's [article](https://about.gitlab.com/2016/02/18/gitlab-dot-com-now-supports-an-alternate-git-plus-ssh-port/) for more details.
+See [GitLab's documentation](https://docs.gitlab.com/ee/user/gitlab_com/#alternative-ssh-port) for more details.

 ### How to access Bitbucket